dribdat/dribdat/README.md

 If you are not seeing the icons and other things are not working on the front end, chances are you need to run a build.
 Just type `yarn` in the home folder, or run the **Build** command in your _Resources_ tab in Heroku.

+### Embedding the front-end

+There is an Embed button in the event page and in the admin which provides you with code for an IFRAME that just contains the hexagrid.
+If you would like to embed the entire application, and find it more intuitive to hide the navigation, add `?clean=1` to the URL.
+To hide the top header, use `?minimal=1`.
+For both, use `?clean=1&minimal=1`

 ### Cannot upgrade database

 If you get errors like *ERROR [alembic.env] Can't locate revision identified by 'aa969b4f9f51'*, usually the fix is to drop the migration history table (`psql -c "drop table alembic_version"`), and again `db init .. db migrate .. db upgrade`.
 You can do this in your database client.